3 service members test positive for COVID-19 | Yonhap News Agency

 3 service members test positive for COVID-19

-SEOUL, March 12 (Yonhap) -- Two military officers and a draftee tested positive for the new coronavirus, the latest in a series of confirmed cases at barracks across the country, the defense ministry said Friday.
+SEOUL, March 19 (Yonhap) -- Two Army officers and a soldier tested positive for the new coronavirus, the defense ministry said Friday, the latest in a series of COVID-19 cases at barracks across the nation.

-One Army officer stationed in the central city of Sejong was confirmed to have been infected in a test required to exit quarantine.
-He has been in isolation after coming into contact with a colleague who earlier tested positive, according to the ministry.
+One officer in the city of Hwaseong, south of Seoul, contracted the virus after coming into contact with a colleague who earlier tested positive, according to the ministry.
+So far, the unit reported three COVID-19 cases.

+"Around 130 members undertook tests, and no additional cases have been reported up until this morning.
+We are taking necessary measures to stop the further spread," a ministry official said.

-The other officer in Seongnam, south of Seoul, tested positive after showing symptoms, and the enlistee in the border town of Yeoncheon underwent a test and tested positive while on vacation, it added.
+The other officer in Namyangju, northeast of Seoul, and the soldier stationed in the border town of Yeoncheon were confirmed to have been infected in tests required to return to their respective bases after vacation, the ministry said.

-As for a civilian worker at the Army convention center inside the defense ministry complex in Yongsan, central Seoul, the ministry said that contact tracing and virus tests are still under way.
+The latest cases brought the total caseload among the military population to 635.
+Of them, 597 have been fully cured and 38 are under treatment.

 graceoh@yna.co.kr